Farmers Insurance Review & Complaints: Home, Business & Auto Insurance

 This list includes all of the most common discounts.
 They also have a few that are less common, such as the military and alternative fuel discounts.

-Farmers also offers affinity discounts to a wide range of professionals and group members; it’s well worth asking if you belong to any of the groups that get a rate cut.
+Farmers also offers a variety of discounts to a wide range of professionals and group members.
+It’s well worth asking if you belong to any of the groups that get a rate cut.

 Secured with SHA-256 Encryption